alezamarion/flask_static_site/README.md

 ### Subject

-Just an example of how you can make an static site with Flask.
+Just an example of how ease it is to make an static site using Flask.

+See the site in action here (soon :D)